dataScientist420/character-device-driver/README.md

 # Character Device Driver

-Implementation of a simple kernel module which allows a user to read/write data from/to a character device driver.
+Implementation of a simple kernel module which allows applications to read/write data from/to a character device driver.

 ### Linux